boscoh/pdbremix/readme.md

 	- no bond constraints on protein
 	- 1 fs timestep

-To choose which simulations, you set the `force-field` parameter to:

-1. implicit solvent force-fields:
-	- AMBER11-GBSA: AMBER 99 force-field with X igb surface area
-2. explicit solvent force-fields:
-	- ABMER11: using the AMBER 99 force-field and waters?
-	- NAMD2.8: using the AMBER 99 force-field and waters
-	- GROMACS4.5: using the CHARM22 force-field and TIP3P watersp

-### Topologies
+The `force_field` of AMBER11-GBSA is implicit-solvent whilst all the others are explicit solvent.

+### Restart files: topologies and coordinates

 But before anything happens, you need to turn a PDB file into a set of restart files.
-This is achieved with:
+This is carried out with the `simulate.pdb_to_topology` function, which will take a PDB file and given the `force_field`, using the tools in each MD package:

+- setup disulfide bonds
+- detect charged/polar residue state
+- build all hydrogens
+- setup the terminii of protein chains

+If the`force_field` is for explicit solvent, then the function will also:

+- set up a box with 10 Angstrom padding
+- fill the box with waters
+- add counterions to neutralize the system

+Here's an example:

-	top, crds = simulate.pdb_to_topology('AMBER11', '1be9.pdb', 'sim')
+	top, crds = simulate.pdb_to_top_and_crds('AMBER11', '1be9.pdb', 'sim')

-Specifically, this will produce, for each MD package:

-- AMBER:
+This will produce the restart files for AMBER:

 	- top: sim.top
 	- crds: sim.crd

-- GROMACS:
+For GROMACS4.5, this would be:

 	- top: sim.top
 	- crds: sim.gro

-- NAMD:
+And for NAMD2.8:

 	- top: sim.psf
 	- crds: sim.coor

-As well, an extra PDB file will be created `sim.pdb`.
-This is a PDB version of the restart version, which will contain all the created atoms in the correct sequence, and this file will be used to make the positional restraint PDB file.

-What the `simulate.pdb_to_topology` function does is take the PDB file and delegate to each package to construct the correct topology file.
-This will:

-- set up disulfide bonds
-- detect charged/polar residue state
-- build all hydrogens
-- set up the terminii of all protein chains

-If the`force_field` is for explicit solvent, then the function will als:

-- set up a box with 10 Angstrom padding
-- fill the box with waters
-- add counterions to neutralize the system

-It is important that an output basename `sim` is supplied.
-This way, at any later point, the restart files can be obtained with:
+### Positional Restraints

+For a lot of MD simulation protocols, positional restraints are required.
+In NAMD, these are really easy to implement, simply take a PDB of the simulation, and set the Bfactors to 1 of the atoms to restrain.
+It's messier for AMBER and GROMACS.

+`pdbremix` has abstracted positional restraints for all  3 packages to follow the NAMD methodology.
+You can use create such a PDB file like this:

-	top, crds, vels = simulate.get_restart_files('sim')
+	top, crds, vels = simulate.get_restart_files('sim.pdb')
+	soup = simulate.soup_from_restart_files(top, crds, vels)
+	for atom in soup.atoms():
+	  if atom.type = 'CA':
+	    atom.bfactor = 1.0
+	  else:
+	    atom.bfactor = 0.0
+	soup.write_pdb('sim.rsetraint.pdb')

+This `sim.restraint.pdb` can now be used for the parameter `restraint_pdb` in the following simulation functions.

-### Equilibration strategies
+### Overview of MD strategies

 A typical molecular-dynamics typically involves two phases:

 1. Equilibration: a prepartion stage
-2. Production: the actual simulation used for analayis
+2. Production: used for analysis

-The equilibration can be quite different for different problems, and consists of a mix of minimizations and constant-temperature simulations with different times and positional restraints.

-`pdbremix` provides three basic simulation functions:
+The equilibration can vary quite a bit for different problems.
+It typically consists of a mix of minimizations and constant-temperature simulations with different times and positional restraints. `pdbremix` provides three basic simulation functions:

-- minimize
+	1. simulate.minimize
-- langevin\_thermometer
+	2. langevin\_thermometer
-- constant\_energy
+	3. constant\_energy

-which can be used the set up the sequences for a correct equiliration.
+which can be used the set up for different sequences for  equilibration, and then, for the production run.

+### Minimization

+One should only start a dynamics simulation with a well-minimized structure.
+For various reasons, the intial conformation of the PDB may place parts of the protein in a tightly compressed conformation that will burst open once a dynamics simulation starts.
+A minimization can find the nearest conformation where all the atoms are relaxed, and not liable to blow up.
+This is a better starting point for dynamics simulations.

+In `pdbremix` minimizations are performed with:

+	> simulate.minimize('AMBER11', 'sim', 'min')

+with optional positional restraints.

+### Langevin Thermometer

+The most common way to run MD simulations is to hold the system artifically at a fixed temperature. `pdbremix` provides a Langevin thermometer that maintains the average velocities of the system to the target temperature by applying a stochastic force.
+A Gamma value of 5 is used for the stochastic force.
+Langevin thermometers are better than Anderson thermometers as they avoid getting trapped in certain local minima for the cost of stochasticity.
+This simulation is run:

+	> simulate.langevin_thermometer('AMBER11', 'sim', 'min', 20000, 300)

+### Constant Energy

+Nevertheless, sometimes you want to see the system without the imposition of a thermometer.
+If the system has been pre-equilibrated to a given temperature, then you can run it a constant energy for a while.

+	> simulate.constant_energy('AMBER11', 'sim', 'min')

+Unfortunately, due to the nature of numerical simulations, the integrity of the system will degrade over the length of the simulation, and the energy of the system will fluctuate.

+### Examples of Equilibration Strategies

 Here's an example: I wanted to do some low temperature RIP simulations.
 The structures had to be equilibrated to 10K, and the simulations had to run in constant energy.